 Veterans' Week is a time to honour, celebrate, remember and thank all those who have served and are currently serving Canada in times of war, military conflict and peacekeeping missions.

-On behalf of Board Members and staff, Superintendent of Schools Ford Rice thanks all veterans and Royal Canadian Legion members who give so generously of their time to help students in the Strait Region develop a deeper understanding of remembrance and of the sacrifices and achievements of those who served and continue to serve Canada.
-"Your contribution to our children and schools is greatly appreciated."
+The Strait Regional Centre for Education extends sincere thanks to all veterans and Royal Canadian Legion members who give so generously of their time to help students in the Strait Region develop a deeper understanding of remembrance and of the sacrifices and achievements of those who served and continue to serve Canada.

 For more information, and to access student and teacher learning resources, please visit the Veterans Affairs Canada web site and in particular the Remembrance section of materials.